Trademark Blog

 abandoned trademark

-An abandoned trademark is not same as an abandoned trademark application you may come across when performing a trademark check using the Trademark Electronic Search System (TESS).
+An abandoned trademark is not same as an abandoned trademark application you may come across when performing a trademark check using the USPTO’s Trademark Search System.
 The difference between the two is extremely important in determining whether your use of a particular mark is in violation of someone else’s trademark rights.
 Although people (including attorneys) frequently use the phrase “abandoned trademark” to refer to an abandoned trademark application, such use is improper, imprecise, and can mislead others into believing that a trademark is available for use and registration when it is not.

 Read more